TannyaP/PAC104/README.md

-Here’s a GitHub-ready README in the same style as your paneer project, adapted for the **Overtraining Syndrome prediction** project.

-# 🏃 Predicting Overtraining Syndrome in Athletes Using Machine Learning and Wearable Sensor Data
+# Predicting Overtraining Syndrome in Athletes Using Machine Learning and Wearable Sensor Data

 This repository presents our project on predicting **Overtraining Syndrome (OTS) risk in athletes** using Machine Learning and longitudinal wearable sensor data.